As with a limited company, it isn’t possible to simply shut the doors of a business partnership without following the correct legal protocol.

 Ordinary partnerships bear similarities to acting as a sole trader in that the business does not have the status of a separate legal entity.
 For this reason, LLP’s offer a ‘limited liability’ status to the partners which makes it a safer prospect.

-Dissolving a Limited Liability Business Partnership (LLP)
+How to Dissolve a Limited Liability Business Partnership (LLP)

 An LLP, or limited liability partnership, means that neither business partner can be held liable for the others misconduct, or debt (assuming no personal guarantee has been signed).